Search the Collection Interactive Map Collection Selection Process

 Collection Selection Process

-All acquisitions are approved by the City of Raleigh Arts Commission.
+The City of Raleigh Arts Commission approves all acquisitions.
 The City's Curator of Exhibition and Collections researches and submits suggested artists to the Arts and Education Committee (AEC) for consideration.
 Upon referral of the Curator, the AEC will review proposals and make recommendations to the City of Raleigh Arts Commission (CORAC) for final approval.

 Criteria for Building the Collection